ashleyyytjh/IS216-frontend/README.md

 ## Use Case & User Journey

 Provide screenshots and captions showing how users interact with your app.
+For the testing of the web application, we have tested from viewport of 375 px (Iphone 6/7/8) to Bootstrap XL, based on the projet requirements.

 #### Introduction
 1. **Landing Page**